-In fact, metal roofing in Minnesota is a fast-growing trend that many people are turning to, and many homeowners are recognizing that the benefits of having a metal roof on their home are outstanding.
+Metal roofing in Minnesota is a fast-growing trend that many people are turning to, and many homeowners are recognizing that the benefits of having a metal roof on their homes are outstanding.
 Want to see some examples, check out our project galleries for some of the metal roofs we have installed on residential homes.

 The Benefits of Metal Roofing